- Life & Money

 What makes carrying a credit card balance so bad for your finances?
 The high interest rates.
-The average credit card in the U.S. carries an annual percentage rate that’s above 17 percent — and it can go much higher.
-Carrying a balance means you’re paying more, often a lot more, than what you were charged because of this interest — with little to no investment to show for it.
+The average credit card in the U.S. carries an annual percentage rate of about 16 percent — and it can go much higher.
+When you carry a balance, that interest means you’ll end up paying more — often a lot more — than what you were charged, with little to no investment to show for it.

-Payday Loans.
-Payday loans aren’t just bad debt — they’re some of the worst debt you can take on.
-Interest rates can go as high as 700 percent in some states, and lenders may impose extremely aggressive repayment schedules.
-This can result in borrowers failing to repay their loans on time and being stuck with fees and interest accrual that's difficult pay off.
+Payday loans.
+Payday loans are an extreme example of bad debt — interest rates can go as high as 700 percent in some states, and lenders may impose extremely aggressive repayment schedules.
+This can result in borrowers failing to repay their loans on time and being stuck with fees and interest accrual that's difficult to pay off.